35 Indoor Play Spaces in Northern New Jersey for Kids

 If your little loves to build and create, then, boy, is this the place for them!
-Genius Gems is said to be world's largest collection of magnetic tiles, offering a special STEM experience for kids ages 3-12.
+Genius Gems is said to house the world's largest collection of magnetic tiles and offers a special STEM experience for kids ages 3-12.
 In addition to the building area with tiles, Ozobots, Cubelets, and more, there's an adjoining room with daily engineering challenges.
 STEM classes and mini-camps are also available.
-Genius Gems also offers Elements, a drop-in sensory experience for kids ages 2-5 and their caregivers that runs most weekdays from 9 am - 2pm.
-Themes include scents/smells, liquids, colors, wind, and more.

 The Funplex – East Hanover

 With more than 100,000 square feet of attractions, there’s plenty to keep all ages busy at this family amusement center.
-The arcade features everything from Boardwalk classics like Skeeball and air hockey to the latest video games.
-Bumper cars, go-karts, and laser tag are perfect choices for older kids.
-Try out the new interactive warrior obstacle course, designed for ages 6 and up.
-In 2019, Funplex completed a 37,000-square-foot renovation with a Jersey Shore Boardwalk theme, featuring 20 bowling lanes and a private bowling suite.
+The arcade features everything from boardwalk classics like Skeeball and air hockey to the latest video games.
+Bowling, bumper cars, go-karts, and laser tag are perfect choices for older kids.
+Try out the interactive warrior obstacle course, designed for ages 6 and up.

 This hands-on children's museum features more than 50 exhibits and activities designed to spark the imagination of young children.
 They can shop at the grocery store, mail packages at the post office, and climb aboard the pirate ship.
-New attractions include an electronic sand table, an Everbrite board, and a large jungle gym with a 20-foot spiral slide.
+There's also an electronic sand table, an Everbrite board, and a large jungle gym with a 20-foot spiral slide.